How we work

 A strong relationship with government: we are actively working in partnership with government departments and offer a collective voice on matters of policy.
 Recent involvement has been the Apprenticeship Levy and Kickstart.

-Our model works: through Movement to Work we will shortly be celebrating over 100,000 placements with over 50% of young people progressing into jobs, apprenticeships or returning to education.
+Our model works: through Movement to Work we have recently celebrated over 100,000 placements with over 55% of young people progressing into jobs, apprenticeships or returning to education.